aerinera/pheeb-ai-chatbot/README.md

 This is **AI as character**, not assistant.

-## 🔒 About This Repository

-This repository is intended as a *project showcase*, not a public open-source release.

-Phoebe wasn’t built for commercial goals —
-she was born out of curiosity, late-night ideas, and way too many hours of passionate tinkering.

-All AI processing happens entirely *locally* — no cloud, no external APIs.
-Because of that, much of the code is deeply connected to personal privacy,
-emotional state modeling, and architectural decisions that are not easily abstracted.

-- The *source code remains private* to preserve that intimacy and creative design
-- A demo or technical walkthrough is available upon request (portfolio or invite-based)
-- Local-first by nature — memory, emotion, and presence matter here

-That said, who knows what the future holds?
-If Phoebe ever grows into something bigger with proper support and a wider purpose,
-I’d love to revisit the idea of opening her up to the world.

-Thanks for understanding — truly💛.

 ## 🛠 Task List (Phoebe Project Dev Status)

 **Phoebe is a single-character AI.**